Recognition of education – general information

 - Permanent address (whether in or outside the Czech Republic)

 - Correspondence address (for receiving mail)

-- Reference number of the decision being appealed against
+- Reference number and date of issuance of the decision being appealed against

-- Date of submitting the application, applicant's own signature (or a signature of the authorised person – must be supplemented with a notary-certified power of attorney)
+- Date and applicant's own signature (or a signature of the authorised person – must be supplemented with a notary-certified power of attorney)

 - e-mail: firstname.lastname@example.org, http://www.msmt.cz/areas-of-work/tertiary-education/enic-naric-czech-republic?highlightWords=enic

 Ministry of Education, Youth and Sports of the Czech Republic